Occupations Associated With Mesothelioma

 Asbestos Exposure & Mesothelioma Attorneys in Dallas

 Many people were exposed to the hazards of toxic asbestos during the early years of their career—more than 20 or 30 years ago.
 What workers didn't know was that their chosen occupation put them at risk for developing cancer.

-As Dallas asbestos litigation attorneys, the lawyers of Crain Lewis Brogdon, LLP, advocate for the interests of people suffering from mesothelioma caused by occupational hazards or other methods of asbestos exposure.
+As Dallas mesothelioma attorneys, the team at Crain Lewis Brogdon, LLP advocates for the interests of people suffering from mesothelioma caused by occupational hazards or other methods of asbestos exposure.
 We help clients obtain compensation that is necessary to alleviate the financial strain associated with mesothelioma diagnosis and treatment.

 Contact Crain Lewis Brogdon, LLP today at (214) 301-5007 or schedule a free consultation.

 Asbestos in the Workplace: Am I at Risk?

 Because the symptoms of mesothelioma are generalized and similar to many other more common health conditions, knowledge of your work history could play a critical role in diagnosing mesothelioma.
 Asbestos was a cost-effective, natural-occurring mineral that was used in commercial products for various industries throughout the 20th century, particularly in the years surrounding World War II.
 Asbestos still remains in some new products today.
 However, its use is heavily regulated.